lfe/lfe.github.io/content/_index.md

 Runs efficiently on the BEAM.
 Seamless Erlang interop, including the ecosystem of Erlang libraries.

+"It is because of you, mother*@#$%, that we are not all using Lisp" "I'm sorry, what was that last part again?
+Did you just say 'Lisp'?"

+Taking the Syntax out of Distributed Systems Programming

 We're Syntactically and Semantically Chaotic.

 LFE: Fifty Shades of Distributed, Syntax-Free Message-Passing.